Anikethc/Tennis-Game/README.md

 Yes, you can download this repo and use it for your own purposes.

 You have the right to download, modify, and share it to others.
-But you can't sell it to anyone!

 ## Issues & Bugs